ColorCoded Labs

 #FFFFFF

-These gave the palette somewhere to land.
-Dark surfaces, light surfaces, and a true white created a canvas against which the brand colors could become meaningful.
+Dark surfaces, light surfaces, and a true white — a canvas against which the brand colors could finally become meaningful.

 Midnight Blue